Qualifications

 - Not have any colour vision defects (evidence will be required)

-- Be employed full-time from day one.
+- Be employed full-time as an apprentice from day one.

 It is the responsibility of the apprentice to gain their own employer.